Stained Glass - Table of Contents

 The art of shaping a mass of glass that has been softened by heat by blowing air into it through a tube.

 A person who blows glass is called a glassblower, glassmith, or gaffer.
-His reheating furnace is called a "glory hole" (above).
+His reheating furnace is called a "glory hole" (below).

 Most early stained glass was made by mouth-blowing long cylinders of molten glass, which were partly cooled, had the ends removed, were cut open, reheated and flattened.